nevermined-io/cli/README.md

 A part of these networks you can connect to any other network using the environment variables described above.

-When you want to connect and interact with a different network of the default (`testnet`), make sure you have exported the `NODE_URL` environment variable connected to the right environment, and pass the `-n NETWORK_NAME` parameter to your commands.
+When you want to connect and interact with a different network of the default (`mumbai`), make sure you have exported the `NODE_URL` environment variable connected to the right environment, and pass the `-n NETWORK_NAME` parameter to your commands.

 ## License